taimoon/graph-for-fraud-detection/README.md

 # About
-The final year project implements Variational Graph Autoencoder (VGAE) that reconstruct the connectivity of graph but also including node features reconstruction.
+The final year project implements Variational Graph Autoencoder (VGAE) that reconstruct the connectivity of graph but also including node features.
 The reconstructed output is tested against 3 graph-based fraud classifier compared with original data.

 # To Run Fraud_detection_GAT on Colab
 - Create `MyDrive/data science project/` in your google drive